joejcollins/rhapsody-angel/queens/2022-yasmin.md

 2023-05-20 Saw grubs and eggs, didn't see the queen.
 No signs of swarming.
 Bees on all frames so I put in another 5 and configured it for 8 x 8 frames.

+2023-05-18 Saw grubs, eggs, and the queen.
+No signs of swarming.
+Bees on 8-9 frames.

 2023-05-07 Saw grubs and eggs, didn't see the queen.
 No signs of swarming.
 Bees on 5 or 6 frames.

 2023-04-29 Queen cells with eggs in.
 Removed to one side on 11 frames and made up [Rita]({{ site.baseurl }}/queens/2023-rita.html) with most of the brood frames to raise a new queen.